 Among those ranks, a steadily growing majority live in the global south, more than 40 percent of whom hail from Latin America.
 Brazil has the largest Catholic population in the world, and three other Latin American countries are in the top 10, according to the the World Christian Database (as reported by the BBC).
 Roughly three-quarters of Latin America’s entire population — about 483 million — is now Catholic.

 Gun control advocates say yes.
 Gun rights folks beg to differ.

 Source: Law Center to Prevent Gun Violence

 The Law Center to Prevent Gun Violence, an advocacy group pushing for tougher regulations, assigned every state a grade based on 29 different policy approaches to regulating firearms and ammunition.
 California topped the list with an A-.
-(New York – which now requires background checks for ammunition sales – has since surpassed California in the toughness of it’s gun laws.
+New York, which now requires background checks for ammunition sales, has since surpassed it in the toughness of its gun laws.
 It’s the first state to enact such legislation following the Newtown shooting.
-And debates have begun in a handful of other states – including California and Colorado – to strengthen gun laws there.)
+And efforts in a handful of other states — including California and Colorado — to strengthen gun laws are already underway.
 Continue reading →

 INCLUDES: ARTICLE; INTERACTIVE MAP; KQED RADIO AND PBS VIDEO CLIPS